adamchainz/techblog/_posts/2014-08-16-time-to-move-on-from-cron.markdown

-The jobs themselves are mostly python scripts that can be run from the command line, in which case to run them as jobs I simply import the file and run its `main` on schedule, e.g.:
+The jobs themselves are mostly python scripts that can be run from the command line, in which case to run them as jobs I simply import the module and run its `main` on schedule, e.g.: